FRONTAL FIBROSING ALOPECIA

 What does frontal fibrosing alopecia look like?

 Frontal fibrosing alopecia causes the frontal hairline to progressively recede over time.
 The rate of hair loss tends to vary from person to person.
 There can be some redness and flaky skin around individual hairs.
 Once a hair has fallen out, it will not re-grow in this area.
 The skin left behind may appear slightly paler and smoother than the rest of the skin on the forehead.
-In addition some patients may have loss of hairs from eyebrows.
+In addition some patients may have loss of hairs from eyebrows and other parts of the body.

 How is frontal fibrosing alopecia diagnosed?